* Dow hits 14,000 for first time since Oct 2007

 “All the data seems to keep pointing to a slowly, steadily improving economy,” said Eric Kuby, chief investment officer at North Star Investment Management Corp in Chicago.

-With the day’s gains, major equity indexes were on track for a fifth straight week of gains.
+With the day’s gains, major averages were on track for a fifth straight week of gains.
 The S&P 500 is also coming off its best monthly performance since October 2011.

 Drugmaker Merck & Co fell 2.9 percent to $42 after a cautious 2013 outlook.

-Generic drugmaker Perrigo reported a better-than-expected second-quarter profit and its shares jumped 6.3 percent to $106.92, the largest advancer on the S&P 500.
+Generic drugmaker Perrigo reported a better-than-expected second-quarter profit and its shares were up 6.2 percent at 106.75, the largest advancer on the S&P 500.